What Is Breast Augmentation?

 BeforeAfterView the Gallery

-Where are the Incisions Made?
+Where Are the Breast Augmentation Incisions Made?

 The potential incision location for inserting the breast implants will be discussed.
 There are four choices: through the navel, through the armpit, underneath the breast, or the edge of the areola (the dark-pigmented region surrounding the nipple).
 Dr. Okamoto prefers the areolar or under-the-breast incision techniques; however, he will explain all of your options and ultimately make the determination based on your individual needs.

-Where are the Breast Implants Placed?
+Where Are the Breast Implants Placed?

 A decision must be made whether to place the implant above or below the main chest muscle (pectoralis major).
 In almost all cases, under-the-muscle placement will be emphasized, but there are some occasions where above-the-muscle placement would be more appropriate.

-What are the Types of Implants Available?
+What Are the Types of Breast Implants Available?

 The advantages/disadvantages between breast implant types will be thoroughly evaluated.
 This is the time to discuss virtues and drawbacks as they pertain to silicone vs. saline implants, textured vs. smooth, and shaped vs. round implants.
 Any implant manufactured in the U.S.A. and approved by the U.S. Food and Drug Administration is generally available for your use; however, if you don’t have a preconceived idea as to the type of implant you desire, Dr. Okamoto will explain the multiple advantages for smooth-walled, round saline implants, his usual preference.

-What Size Should I Be?
+What Size Should I Be After Breast Augmentation?

 The fourth decision during the breast augmentation consultation is to determine the most appropriate size for your breasts.
 Plastic surgeons recognize that many different methods exist to help make this determination, each with its specific advantages and disadvantages.
 Sometimes, more than one method is utilized to make the final choice.
 For example, some surgeons measure breast and chest dimensions and use this information as the primary factor to make a decision.
 Others give their patients sample implants to stuff under their bras and allow them to make the final choice on this basis.
 Dr. Okamoto uses these methods in some cases, but usually prefers to rely upon having the breast augmentation candidate peer through a book of images depicting full-breasted women and pick the particular image that closely represents her desires.
 This method gives him a visual image of how much fuller the patient would like to be.